FREE Quality, Health and Safety, and HR Business Software Click <HERE> to Learn More and Download

-My view is that wherever you are in the PDCA cycle you are likely to be planning, making plans, implementing plans, checking plans, or reviewing plans... so plan to plan...
+In my view, wherever you are in the PDCA cycle, you are likely to be planning, making plans, implementing plans, checking plans, etc. So at all stages, you are likely to be planning.

 The process approach enables an organisation to plan its processes and their interactions.

-The PDCA cycle enables an organisation to ensure that its processes are adequately resourced and managed, and that opportunities for improvement are determined and acted on.
+The PDCA cycle enables an organisation to ensure that its processes are adequately resourced and managed and that opportunities for improvement are determined and followed up.

-Risk-based thinking enables an organisation to determine the factors that could cause its processes and its quality management system to deviate from the planned results, to put in place preventive controls to minimize negative effects and to make maximum use of opportunities as they arise.
+Risk-based thinking enables an organisation to determine the factors that could cause its processes and quality management system to deviate from the planned results.
+Thus allowing procedures to be put in place to provide preventive controls, minimise adverse effects, and maximise opportunities and openings when they arise.